Gabbykar/Create-workticket/README.md

 </p>
 ---

-<h3>6.)
+<h3>4.)
 Create Another Ticket as End-User</h3>

-- **Scenario 2:** Create a ticket as an end-user with the following details:
+- Create a ticket as an end-user with the following details:
-  - **Subject:** "Accounting department needs Adobe upgrade, broken"
+  - "Accounting department needs Adobe upgrade, broken"
-  - **Details:** Describe the issue briefly (e.g., "The Adobe software used by the accounting department is broken and needs an upgrade.")
+  - Describe the issue briefly (e.g., "The Adobe software used by the accounting department is broken and needs an upgrade.")

 <p>
 <img src="https://github.com/user-attachments/assets/035020df-abc9-4d8b-a60d-17131de55589"/>